tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/视频互动直播/视频互动直播(Android)_intl_en.md

 </dx-codeblock>

 [](id:model.step5)
 ### Step 5.
-Create a room and push streams
+Create a room and become a speaker
 1. After performing [step 4](#model.step4) to log in, call `setSelfProfile` to set your nickname and profile photo.
 2. Before streaming, you can call `startCameraPreview` to enable camera preview, add beauty filter buttons to the UI, and set beauty filters through `getBeautyManager`.
- >?Only the Enterprise Edition SDK supports face changing and stickers.
+>?Only the Enterprise Edition SDK supports advanced beauty filter features such as face changing and stickers.
- >
 3. After setting beauty filters, call `createRoom` to create a live streaming room.
 4. Call `startPublish` to start streaming.
 To enable CDN live streaming, specify `useCDNFirst` and `CDNPlayDomain` in the `TRTCLiveRoomConfig` parameter, which is passed in during login, and specify `streamID` for playback when calling `startPublish`.